Gilles Holst: Career

 he became the science director of the Philips Physics Laboratory in Eindhoven.

 In 1909 he became an assistant to Heike Kamerlingh Onnes at Leiden University.
 At Leiden, it is believed that he was the first to witness the phenomenon of superconductivity.
+In 1926 he became a member of the Royal Netherlands Academy of Arts and Sciences.

 The Gilles Holst Award was first awarded in 1939.

 Personal life

-He died in Holland at the age of 82.
+He died in the Netherlands at the age of 82.